thelavier/3DIncompressibleSG/README.md

 The core specialty package of this code is the sd-ot/pysdot package created by Merigot and Leclerc to solve the optimal transport problem.

-The final specialty package is PETSc which is used as the linear solver in the optimal transport problem.
-To install PETSc do the following:
+The other specialty package is PETSc which is used as the linear solver in the optimal transport problem.
+To install PETSc on ubuntu with root access do the following:
 1. From your terminal in your home folder begin with:
     ~~~
     mkdir -p ~/Software